10 Snake Families With Just One Member

 © Wikimedia Commons User: Erfil – CC BY-SA 4.0

-A humble snake which poses no threat to humans.
-Amazon pipe snakes live in dense rainforests in Venezuela, Ecuador, Peru and western Brazil.
-They’re a medium snake at approximately 70cm, and have tiny black eyes which blend completely with a dark stripe on their face.
-Anilius scytale is the only member of the Anilius family, and even physically, they’re a complete anomaly.
+A humble jungle snake which poses no threat whatsoever to humans.
+The Amazon pipe snake lives in dense rainforests in Venezuela, Ecuador, Peru and western Brazil.
+They’re a medium-sized snake at approximately 70cm (record 118.4cm), and have tiny black eyes which blend completely with a dark stripe on their face.
+Anilius scytale is the only member of the Anilius genus, and even physically, they’re a complete anomaly.

 7 Kerala mud snake